oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/traefik/README.md

 The following sections describe how to route an application web request to the WebLogic domain through a Traefik frontend.

 #### Host-based routing
-This sample demonstrates how to access an application on two WebLogic domains using host-based routing.
+This sample demonstrates how to access an application and WebLogic Administration Console on two WebLogic domains using host-based routing.
 Install a host-based routing Traefik [IngressRoute](https://docs.traefik.io/routing/providers/kubernetes-crd/#kind-ingressroute).
 ```shell
 $ kubectl create -f samples/host-routing.yaml
 ingressroute.traefik.containo.us/traefik-hostrouting-1 created